mdciotti/tetris/Readme.md

 ![Preview 2](https://github.com/mdciotti/tetris/blob/master/preview-02.png)
 ![Preview 3](https://github.com/mdciotti/tetris/blob/master/preview-03.png)

+Game partially conforms to the [guidelines available on the Tetris Wiki](https://tetris.wiki/Tetris_Guideline).

+We have changed some nomenclature to match that of the official Tetris guidelines rather than what was provided in the skeleton code.

+- `Grid` is now `Playfield`
+- `BarShape` is now `IShape`
+- `SquareShape` is now `OShape`
+- `AbstractPiece` is now `Tetromino`

 Building
 --------

-Builds are handled with Gradle.
+Builds are handled with [Gradle](http://gradle.org).
 Run the following command at a terminal:

 ```
 gradle build